Planning to pop the question in London and wondering where to do it? Here are my Top Locations for a London Proposal

 Planning to propose to your partner is an incredibly exciting time.
 However, it can also be a little stressful when it comes to planning and especially finding the right location.
 I got engaged myself a couple of years ago, so I know this first-hand.

-After helping to plan and photograph 300+ engagements for amazing couples I thought I’d share some of my favourite London locations for a proposal.
-For anyone currently planning to propose to their partner I hope you find this helpful.
-Good luck and a massive congratulations in advance!
+After helping to plan and photograph over 300 engagements for amazing couples, I thought I’d share some of my favourite London locations for a proposal.
+For anyone currently planning to propose to their partner, I hope you find this helpful.

 Why Propose in London?